Pillar Two – how it works

 The MLI will allow the STTR rule to be included within the existing bilateral agreement without the need to make any amendments to those treaties provided that both jurisdictions to the treaty sign up to the MLI.
 The MLI is currently open for signature, and it is yet to be seen how many jurisdictions will sign up to it.

-When will Pillar Two be implemented?
+When is Pillar Two applicable from?

 Has the UK implemented the rules?

-Draft legislation has also been published to include the UTPR, which was announced in the Autumn Statement 2023, and which will come into effect from accounting periods ending on or after 31 December 2024.
+Draft legislation has also been published to include the UTPR, which was announced in the Autumn Statement 2023, and which will come into effect from accounting periods beginning on or after 31 December 2024.

 The enacted legislation also includes the safe harbour provisions in line with the OECD rules such as the temporary Country by Country reporting (CbCr) safe harbour provision, QDMTT and UTPR including a simplified calculation approach for non-material and non-consolidated entities.